SAFe includes Scrum – so how come many Scrum practitioners and thought leaders consider it unsafe?

 The way I look at it – this is indeed a compromise that SAFe practitioners should be aware of.
 And part of the journey of implementing SAFe should be to maybe start with this Scrum Master stance but evolve towards more of the classic, professional Scrum Master stance over time.
 To use the leadership styles model we discuss in the Leading SAFe class – the starting point is more of an orchestrating and technical expert kind of leadership stance and the goal should be to evolve towards a more serving the team and the process style over time.

 The main concern I have is not that SAFe’s Scrum Master is different than how Scrum defines it.
 It’s that this difference isn’t made transparent – which doesn’t give practitioners the opportunity to inspect, think about it, and maybe adapt.
 Maybe your organization is actually better off with an Agile Team Lead than a Scrum Master.
-But you won’t have a chance to think about it and decide if you think you already have Scrum Masters.
+But you won’t have a chance to think about it and decide if you think you already have Scrum Master.

 SAFe’s approach to product ownership is that scale is achieved by splitting the product ownership role between Product Management, which is more like the classic Scrum Product Owner, and the Product Owner, which is indeed more like a proxy or technical product owner working more closely with teams.
 One of the main reasons SAFe takes this path is that it’s hard for one Product Owner to deal with too many teams while balancing both outbound and inbound activities.

 Large Scale Scrum and Nexus prefer to have one Product Owner for the entire product with one Product Backlog.
-In real life, these Product Owners are typically accountable to the value delivered by these multiple teams and rely upon a lot of assistance from the Development Teams in order to deal with the challenge of scale.
+In real life, these Product Owners are typically accountable for the value delivered by these multiple teams and rely upon a lot of assistance from the Development Teams in order to deal with the challenge of scale.

 If we ignore the differences in lingo, This is quite similar to SAFe’s approach.
 But we can’t ignore the differences in lingo.
 We DO want to see Product Owners as individuals owning products and being accountable to optimizing value.